Sittin' Up in My Room: Critical reception

 Craig Lytle from AllMusic wrote that "with a Sly Stone twist, Babyface concocts a laid-back funk groove for "Sittin' up in My Room," which features the humble vocals of Brandy.
 Though the song does not allow her to unwind with her higher notes, it does, however, reveal her lower octaves."
-Larry Flick from Billboard felt it "places endlessly charming ingenue Brandy at the center of a wickedly infectious pop/funk confection."
+Larry Flick from Billboard magazine felt it "places endlessly charming ingenue Brandy at the center of a wickedly infectious pop/funk confection."
 He added, "The chorus is instantly memorable and a perfect match for Brandy's unaffected, soulful style."
 In 2014, Complex magazine ranked the single 39th on its list of the 50 R&B Songs of the 1990s.
 Cheo Hodari Coker from the Los Angeles Times praised Babyface for his production on the song, stating "Babyface's funky-but-restrained background track is the real star of this jam.
 Using a pleasant mixture of plunking bass and synthesizer chords, [the song] proves that he has a grabbag of styles at his disposal."
-British magazine Music Week rated it four out of five, calling it "the one that could finally break Brandy into the big time.
+British magazine Music Week gave it a score of four out of five, calling it "the one that could finally break Brandy into the big time.
 Funky."
 Alan Jones added, "A soft swing shuffle with a delightful hook, it is the sort of confection that eats the opposition in the American R&B chart, and should do pretty well here, too."
 David Sinclair from The Times viewed "Sittin' Up in My Room" as "a quietly smouldering slice of swingbeat-funk performed with a firm, sensual touch."
 He also remarked that "she sings in a deep, velvety voice that would have most men fumbling for their key-pads there and then."